Crystal Pepsi: Development

+Distribution

 On April 13, 1992, Crystal Pepsi was launched in test markets of Dallas, Providence, Salt Lake City, and Colorado to a positive response.
 One month in test markets showed an unusually and unexpectedly strong launch due to product uniqueness and unprecedented consumer awareness.
-In Colorado, interviews of 100,000 customers further revealed demand for Diet Crystal Pepsi, which was launched there in October.
+In Colorado, interviews of 100,000 customers further revealed demand for a diet version.
+This led to PepsiCo launching Diet Crystal Pepsi on August 8, 1992, initially in a new test market Grand Rapids, and launched in Colorado in October.